Productivity: What is the true value of your time?

 Systemization is a prime opportunity for you to put the systems and processes in place to streamline your law firm and ensure you’re not stuck doing tasks that someone else in your firm is fully capable of completing.

 Systems support processes which support people.
 You have to have all three in place to manage a successful law firm.
-Each of these components require maintenance, but when maintained, allow for expanded capacity and greater overall growth.
+Each of these components requires maintenance, but when maintained, allow for expanded capacity and greater overall growth.

 Here are a few key opportunities to systemize your law firm by updating your existing platforms or automating manual tasks: